Here’s What It Means When a Car Gets Impounded

 Reasons your car may be impounded

 In most cases, your car will be impounded by the police department or another government agency.
 If you have a pile of unpaid parking tickets, your car could get towed to an impoundment lot.
-In some cases, your vehicle may even be towed off an unauthorized parking space with no advance notice.
+Sometimes, your vehicle may even be towed off an unauthorized parking space without advance notice.

 Police can also seize your car if there is evidence that it was involved in a crime.
 If they search your car and find weapons or drugs, the vehicle is considered hazardous to other drivers and will be taken from the owner.
 Police will also consider the car unsafe if the driver does not have a license or if the license is suspended.